ppy/osu-wiki/wiki/Rules/Visual_content_considerations/en.md

 - **depictions of deliberately inflammatory political, cultural, religious, or social content**
 - **imagery depicting suicidal or self-harming behaviour, including preparation or imminent attempts**

-In addition, images or visual elements that could be reasonably appraised as being of poor quality (in either objective image quality or subjective composition/creation) may also be prevented from being used in a beatmap in cases where they are not directly related to any relevant subject matter.
+In addition, images or other visual content that could be reasonably appraised as being of poor quality (in either objective image/video quality or subjective composition/creation) may also be prevented from being used in a beatmap in cases where they are not directly related to any relevant subject matter.

 ## Exceptions

-Images or visual elements containing examples of the following may be considered acceptable:
+Images or other visual content containing examples of the following may be considered acceptable:

 - mild to moderate depictions of violence (small amounts of blood, non-critical or superficial wounding)
 - artistic nudity (in the context of classical artwork, or work related to the element, such as album art with minor nudity present)